vulsdoc/vuls/docs/architecture-deep-scan.md

 | Amazon      |                              Slow |　                 No |        No |                 Need |
 | SUSE Enterprise |                          Fast |　                 No |  Supported |                  No |

-- On Ubuntu, Debian and Raspbian
+## Ubuntu, Debian and Raspbian

 Vuls issues `apt-get changelog` for each upgradable packages and parse the changelog.
 `apt-get changelog` is slow and resource usage is heavy when there are many updatable packages on target server.
 Vuls stores these changelogs to KVS([boltdb](https://github.com/boltdb/bolt)).
 From the second time on, the scan speed is fast by using the local cache.

-- On CentOS
+## CentOS

 Vuls issues `yum changelog` to get changelogs of upgradable packages at once and parse the changelog.

-- On RHEL, Oracle, Amazon and FreeBSD
+## RHEL, Oracle, Amazon and FreeBSD

 Detect CVE IDs by using package manager.

-- On SUSE Enterprise Linux and Alpine Linux
+## SUSE Enterprise Linux and Alpine Linux

 Same as fast scan mode for now.

-TODO

-## Runtime Inspection
+# Runtime Inspection

-### Detect processes affected by next pacakge update
+## Detect processes affected by next pacakge update

-- RedHat, CentOS, OracleLinux and Amazon Linux
-It is possible to know processes affecting software update in advance using yum-ps.
+It is possible to know processes affecting software update in advance using yum-ps on RedHat, CentOS, OracleLinux and Amazon Linux

-### Detect not-restarted-processes
+## Detect not-restarted-processes

-- Debian and Ubuntu
-Detect processes which updated before but not restarting yet using checkrestart of debian-goodies.
+Detect processes which updated before but not restarting yet using checkrestart of debian-goodies on Debian and Ubuntu